onboard-data/Onboard_Python_API_documentation/Column Definitions.rst

 **child_equip**: integer id that links to child equipment row(s)

-**points**: embedded JSON response containing associated points
+**points**: embedded JSON containing associated points

 **tags**: Haystack tags associated with equipment

-class FloorEncodings:
-    basement = 1000
-    rooftop = 1001
-    outside = 1002
-    whole_buildings = 1003
-    ground_floor = 1004
-    penthouse = 1005

 Building-Specific Points
 ------------------------

 **id**: unique integer associated with the given point in this building.
 Will be unique across all points in platform.

 **building_id**: unique integer associated with the building.
 Will be unique across all buildings in platform.

 **last_updated**: Unix-formatted timestamp of most recent value reported from point

-**first_updated**:nix-formatted timestamp of earliest value reported from point
+**first_updated**: Unix-formatted timestamp of earliest value reported from point

 **name**: raw sensor metadata